SoftwareVerde/bitcoin-verde/README.md

 ## Description

 Bitcoin-Verde is a ground-up implementation of the Bitcoin (Cash) (BCH) protocol.
-This project is an indexing full node, blockchain explorer, and library.
+This project is a mining-enabled, all-in-one indexing full node, blockchain explorer, and library.

 ## Purpose